 Coir Fiber Matting for Restoration

-Hello.
-I am in need of coir fiber matting for restoration projects.
+Question: I am in need of coir fiber matting for restoration projects.
 I am looking for an erosion control mat that I can use for a coastal saltmarsh restoration project.
-I was looking at your coir fiber mats in the restoration section and I was wondering, are these erosion control mats always made from the coconut fiber?
+I was looking at your coir fiber mats in the restoration section and I was wondering if these erosion control mats are always made from coconut fiber?
 Would they work in my location?

 To answer your question about the coir material, most coir mats are made using a coconut fiber material.
 This material consists of coconut husks that have been soaked for added strength and flexibility.
 These fibers are then placed together to form stable mats or blankets.

 Advantages offered when using coir fiber matting for restoration projects includes: